Importing Models Exported from DCC Tools

 Currently, most Digital Content Creation (DCC) tools (3DS Max, Maya, Blender) can export models in FBX and glTF formats.
 These formats, exported by these tools, can be well received in Cocos Creator 3.0.

 Because the coordinate system of the DCC tool and the game engine's coordinate system are not necessarily the same, some transformations are required when exporting a model to get the desired result in the engine.
-For example, Blender's coordinate system is x-axis right, y-axis outward, z-axis right-hand coordinate system, and Cocos Creator 3.0 is x-axis right, y-axis, z-axis right-hand coordinate system, so rotation is required to make the axes consistent.
+For example, Blender's coordinate system is X-axis right, Y-axis inward, and Z-axis upward, while Cocos Creator 3.x's coordinate system is X-axis right, Y-axis upward, and Z-axis outward, so the rotation needs to be adjusted to make the axes consistent.

 The following uses Blender 2.8 as an example to introduce the model import process.
 First, create a model in Blender.